Clemapfel/jluna/docs/manual.md

 // named array proxy
 jluna::Array<Int64, 3> named = Main["array"];
 ```
 Note that instead of `auto`, we declared `unnamed` and `named` to be explicitly of type `jluna::Array<Int64, 3>`.
-This declaration induces a conversion from `jluna::Proxy` (the super class) to `jluna::Array` (the child class).
-A functonally equivalent way to do this would be:
+This declaration triggers a conversion from `jluna::Proxy` to `jluna::Array`.
+Just like with `Module` and `Symbol`, we can also explicitely cast a proxy to an array:

 ```cpp
 auto array = State::eval("return array").as<Array<Int64, 3>();
 ```

-However, the latter is discouraged for style reasons.

-We can use the generic value type `Any` to make it possible for the array proxy to attach any julia-side array, regardless of value type. `jluna` provides 3 convenient typedefs for this:
+We can use the generic value type `Any*` to make it possible for the array proxy to attach any julia-side array, regardless of value type. `jluna` provides 3 convenient typedefs for this:

 ```cpp
 using Array1d = Array<Any*, 1>;